 —Ways to borrow money for your backyard addition

 Depending on where in the country you live and how your credit score stands, you may qualify to do so.
-In some cases, even those with weaker credit histories have access to lending sources.

 Before looking at different avenues for a pool loan, let’s review some financing basics and what to expect.

 Definition and overview of swimming pool loans

 Pool loans are designed specifically for financing new construction or renovation.

 Homeowners can use the borrowed funds to cover the costs associated with building a new pool or remodeling an existing one.